Kristinia DeBarge Goes Braless Under Sheer Shirt On Instagram

 Hi loves!!
 Today is the last day on the site where you can purchase a palette and receive a free beauty blender, customized note and special gift from Me!
 Shop www.krissydcosmetics.com now to get your gifts!
 Also if you spin the wheel you might get a nice discount off your order!
 Also follow our new youtube channel: Krissy D Cosmetics Xo! ????????????❤️???? #february #youtube #tutorialmakeup #krissydcosmetics #glam #dressyourface #beauty #shimmereyeshadow #matteyeshadow #girlygirl #makeupaddict #lovemakeup #glowup #cosmetics #beautytips #comingsoon #staytuned #thanksforthesupport #makeup #makeupjunkie #spinthewheel #krissydcosmetics #beautytips #shopnow #subscribe #happyhumpday???? #deals #wakeupandmakeup #beautytips #glowup

-Her dad is notably James DeBarge from DeBarges.
+Her dad is notably James DeBarge from the family band, DeBarge.
 He was also married to Janet Jackson for a year in 1984.
-He’s made few appearances on GUHH, but for the most part Kristinia’s musical efforts have been more of a focus on the reality TV show.
+He’s made few appearances on GUHH, but for the most part, Kristinia’s musical efforts have been more of a focus on the reality TV show.

 View this post on Instagram